 Overview of UTeach Access

 The U.S. faces a growing demand for STEM teachers, and UT Austin and ACC are working together to meet this need.
 UTeach Access was designed to increase access and affordability for students pursuing K-12 STEM education careers, helping to grow the number of well-qualified secondary STEM teachers in Texas.
 ACC students with an interest in biology, chemistry, mathematics, or physics and a passion for teaching can apply to join UTeach Access.
-Students selected for the program are guaranteed transfer admission to UT Austin’s College of Natural Sciences as part of the UTeach program after completing at least one year and meeting all requirements.
+Students selected for the program are eligible for coordinated transfer admission to UT Austin’s College of Natural Sciences as part of the UTeach program after completing at least one year and meeting all requirements.
 This program provides a unique pathway for science and math majors to prepare for careers in STEM education by joining UTeach.

 How to Participate